Skip to main content

 Choice of Jdbc and Java connection methods

-Compared with the traditional jdbc:mysql connection method, the performance test of the Arrow Flight SQL connection method of Jdbc and Java can be found at GitHub Issue.
+Compared with the traditional jdbc:mysql connection method, the performance test of the Arrow Flight SQL connection method of Jdbc and Java can be found in Section 6.2 of GitHub Issue.
 Here are some usage suggestions based on the test conclusions.

 1. For the above three Java Arrow Flight SQL connection methods, if the subsequent data analysis will be based on the row-based data format, then use jdbc:arrow-flight-sql, which will return data in the JDBC ResultSet format; if the subsequent data analysis can be based on the Arrow format or other column-based data formats, then use Flight AdbcDriver or Flight JdbcDriver to directly return data in the Arrow format, which will avoid row-column conversion and use the characteristics of Arrow to accelerate data parsing.